 Earlier this year I was reflecting on life and my values, work, community etc… as you do!
 I decided that if I could find the right space in Wellington, I would organise a Frocktails event under my ‘brand’, Wellington Sewcialists.

 When I discovered the Naumi Hotel and its beautiful bar area I knew this was the perfect venue for this event.
 The Frocktails committee – Nikki, Amelia and Amy and myself put together a kick arse event!
 There’s more photos on the hashtag here.
 Please note some photos are from past years events.

 I normally freak out about Frocktails as I’ve written about here and here.
 I’ve noticed that I’ve gotten braver with my sewing.
-I am now making pieces which are a lot more bold.
+I am now making pieces that are a lot bolder.
 Perhaps I’m feeling more confident in myself?!

 The dress in the image looked super clingy so I decided to size up on the pattern.
 It was a good decision as I was glad the fabric wasn’t stretching over my tum instead it glided with the extra bit of ease.
 I found the fabric a bit clingy so wore the right undergarments to help with that 🙂

 It was so cool to have both my mums at the event.
 Deb (Paul’s mum), designed the pattern for her dress and sewed it herself.
 Sue made her first dress in many years and looked stunning!
 Sue was lucky and won a sponsored prize on the night.
 It is so cool seeing both of these ladies getting more into their own creativity now that they are retired.
 I’m lucky to have such great mums.